milesj/optimal/docs/README.md

   },
 );

-// Which alidates, builds, and returns the following object {
+// Which validates, builds, and returns the following object {
   name: 'Optimal',
   include: [],